 CURRENT CHALLENGES FACING THE INDUSTRY

-- New openings and a cheaper pound attracting more foreign visitors have both created an even greater demand for staff.
+- New openings and a cheaper pound – which attracts more foreign visitors – have created even greater demand for staff

 - The need to inspire people and attract new talent of all ages and backgrounds